 The second is through the terms of the decedent’s will.
 If your loved one died with a will, the terms of his or her will (assuming it is valid and enforceable) will override the default rules of intestate succession.
 If the will omits certain assets, those assets will still be distributed according to the statutory allocations.

 Q: What happens if my loved one was in debt when he or she died?

 If your loved one was in debt, his or her creditors (i.e. a mortgage lender, credit card company, or bank that provided a car loan) will generally be entitled to get paid first in the probate process.
-Your loved one’s personal representative must provide notice to your loved one’s creditors, and those creditors will be entitled to file claims against the estate before any property gets distributed to heirs or beneficiaries.
+The decedent’s personal representative must provide notice to the decedent’s creditors, and those creditors will be entitled to file claims against the estate before any property gets distributed to heirs or beneficiaries.

 Q: How can my family decide which form of probate administration to pursue?